-We recommend that you use a high quality color desktop card printer offering indirect (printto-film rather than print-to-card) printing technology.
+We recommend that you use a high quality color desktop card printer offering indirect (print-to-film rather than print-to-card) printing technology.
 The card printer must not deposit debris on the printer rollers during printing and laminating (CPS.1).
 Laminating material must include a 'window' that avoids obstructing the smart card contacts (CPS.2).
-You should also check that your chosen printer is compatible with dual interface cards (that is, ones containing contactless chip technology) (CPS.4).
+You should also check that your chosen printer is compatible with dual interface cards (i.e. ones containing contactless chip technology) (CPS.4).